Yandex Cloud

 • subject: Type and ID of the subject the role is assigned to.

-For example, the following command will assign roles to multiple users and a single service account:
+For example, this command will assign roles to multiple users and a single service account:

 yc certificate-manager certificate set-access-bindings my-certificate \